HN2 Elastomer in Swift Current

 CASe summary

 The optimal performance of a pump depends on having the right elastomer.
-Lifting Solutions’ client, Whitecap Resources (WCR), was looking for a more efficient way to extract medium-grade oil from their wells that also had a high water-cut ratio (water produced vs oil produced) using a Progressing Cavity (PC) Pump application.
+Lifting Solutions’ client was looking for a more efficient way to extract medium-grade oil from their wells that also had a high water-cut ratio (water produced vs oil produced) using a Progressing Cavity (PC) Pump application.

-WCR was using one of our High Nitrile Elastomers, HN1, at the time but it wasn’t getting the results needed.
-This opportunity allowed Lifting Solutions’ engineering and technical team to investigate a new opportunity—the development of a new elastomer that increases pump efficiency by withstanding the oil conditions for even longer periods.
+Our client was using one of our High Nitrile Elastomers, HN1, at the time but it wasn’t getting the longer-term results needed.
+This challenge allowed Lifting Solutions’ engineering and technical team to investigate a new opportunity—the development of a new elastomer that improved initial pump efficiency using a low swell formulation while maintaining robust mechanical properties.

-Our High Nitrile, HN2, elastomer was developed and brought to WCR as a solution to their challenge.
-The well successfully ran with higher efficiency, decreasing well interventions, increasing operational time, and decreasing operational expenses.
+Our High Nitrile, HN2, elastomer was developed exclusively as a solution to their challenge.
+Applications started with a much higher efficiency and are seeing decreasing well interventions, increasing operational time, and decreasing operational expenses.

 BACKGROUND – THE WELL ENVIRONMENT

-The well environment in Swift Current, Saskatchewan causes elastomer swelling and hardness changes.
-If incorrectly estimated, the elastomer swell will reduce pump performance and longevity.
-The baseline efficiency of the pump is an important factor in the pump selection process, as well as to predict swell needs.
-There are four possible scenarios to produce a different type of performance as outlined below in Table 1.
+Several producing formations in the Swift Current area of Saskatchewan cause significant elastomer swelling and hardness changes.
+If incorrectly estimated, elastomer swell will reduce pump performance and longevity.
+The baseline efficiency of the pump is an important factor in the pump selection process, including compensation for elastomer/fluid swell.
+There are four possible rotor/stator sizing scenarios each having a different performance effect as outlined below in Table 1.

 The process of initial swelling can take anywhere from several weeks to one month, depending on a variety of factors.
 During this time, the pumping system can operate in an inefficient state as swell begins to increase toward adequate compression fit.
 This leads to slippage, wear, and fluid washing.